metal-crow/Dark-Souls-PvP-AI/README.md

 resolution at 1440x810

   * **TOP Priority**
+    * Not dodging avelin
+    * If taking heavy damage, change to more dodging/careful tactics.
+    * When poise low, change to dodging until it regens
     * If behind enemy, dont have to dodge, if their attack wont hit me.
     * spear game too strong.
 Dynamic range fix?
     * any attack can be parried. allow ai to parry sometimes.